Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Computes six functional diversity indices.
 These are namely, Functional Divergence (FDiv), Function Evenness (FEve), Functional Richness (FRic), Functional Richness intersections (FRic_intersect), Functional Dispersion (FDis), and Rao's entropy (Q) (reviewed in Villéger et al. 2008 ).
 Provides efficient, modular, and parallel functions to compute functional diversity indices (preprint: ).

-dpasurv — by Matthias Kormaksson, a year ago
+dpasurv — by Matthias Kormaksson, 2 years ago

 Dynamic Path Analysis of Survival Data via Aalen's Additive Hazards Model